75lb/command-line-args/README.md

 *If your app requires a git-like command interface, consider using [command-line-commands](https://github.com/75lb/command-line-commands).*

 ## Synopsis
-You can set options using the main notation standards (getopt, getopt_long, etc.).
+You can set options using the main notation standards ([learn more](https://github.com/75lb/command-line-args/wiki/Notation-rules)).
 These commands are all equivalent, setting the same values:
 ```
 $ example --verbose --timeout=1000 --src one.js --src two.js
 $ example --verbose --timeout 1000 --src one.js two.js